-Project Proposals shall be submitted to the TSC for review, using Proposal Template.
-Proposals that are approved shall enter into an Incubation state, unless they are of a refactoring nature, in which case they will be turned over to the relevant project maintainer(s) to handle as they deem fit.
+Project Proposals must be submitted to the TSC for review, using Proposal Template.
+Proposals that are approved enter into an Incubation state, unless they are of a refactoring nature, in which case the project is turned over to the relevant project maintainers to handle as they deem fit.

 A Proposal must:

 Approved project proposals enter into Incubation.
-For new components/modules, a repository will be created under the Hyperledger Github org and optionally in JIRA, if requested.
-New features/capabilities should be handled through pull requests labeled with tags that identify the project and tag it as incubator (and will ideally be capable of being enabled/disabled with feature-flags).
+For new components and modules, a repository is created under the Hyperledger Github org .
+New features or capabilities must be handled through pull requests labeled with tags that identify the project and tag it as incubator.
+Pull requests ideally are capable of being enabled and disabled with feature-flags.

-Projects in Incubation may overlap with one another.
+Projects in Incubation can overlap with one another.
 Entering Incubation is meant to be fairly easy to allow for community exploration of different ideas.

-Once a project qualifies to be declared Graduated, the project's maintainers can then vote to request a graduation review by the TSC.
+After a project qualifies to be declared Graduated, the project maintainers can then vote to request a graduation review by the TSC.

-Entering Incubation does not guarantee that the project will eventually get to Graduated state.
-Projects may never get to Graduated state.
+Entering Incubation does not guarantee that the project will eventually get to the Graduated state.
+Projects may never get to the Graduated state.

 Projects seeking to graduate from Incubation must meet the criteria defined in the Incubation Exit Criteria document.

 Projects that have successfully exited the Incubation phase are in the Graduated phase.